Moosewala murder: Punjab police to question jailed gangster Bishnoi | Law-Order

 He said different police teams, including the cyber cell, were involved in the investigation. ''We have got important leads and we are working on that,'' he added.

-Referring to the murder, the SSP said it was the work of organized criminals and gangsters.
+Referring to the murder, the SSP said it was the work of organised criminals and gangsters.
 He said two gangsters were brought here on production warrants from prisons.

 One person has already been arrested in this case, he said. ''They are being questioned,'' the SSP added.